 Backpacking in Belize can be both enjoyable and budget friendly if you follow a few basic tips.
-Belize is ideally located in Central America yet it’s more like a Caribbean island.
-The country is small, safe, easy to explore and locals are friendly and helpful.
-Luckily, it’s also an English speaking country.
+The country is ideally located in Central America, yet it’s more like a Caribbean island with english as its native tongue, vibrant colors and reggae/ dancehall music all over the place.
+It is small, safe, easy to explore, and locals are friendly and helpful.
 Just make sure you choose the right time to visit.

 Expect to pay $15 USD at inland hostels and $20 or $25 on the islands.